Elected Wet’suwet’en chief blasts closed-door land title deal - Vernon Morning Star

 Cynthia Joseph, Chief Councillor of the Hagwilget First Nation, says the memorandum of understanding between Ottawa, the province and Wet’suwet’en hereditary chiefs was only shared with her community members May 9 in a Zoom video conference.
 The community consultation has not been done and the agreement should not go ahead, she said.

 Joseph said the terms of the memorandum, obtained by Black Press and published May 7, should be filed in B.C.
 Supreme Court, not in a virtual ceremony due to the COVID-19 pandemic.
-That ceremony is scheduled for May 14, with federal Crown-Indigenous Relations Minister Carolyn Bennett and B.C.
+That ceremony took place May 14, with federal Crown-Indigenous Relations Minister Carolyn Bennett and B.C.
 Indigenous Relations Minister Scott Fraser representing the Crown.

 The agreement was hastily reached by federal and provincial officials as railway and roadblocks spread from northwest B.C. across the country, and the B.C. legislature was besieged by self-proclaimed supporters of the Wet’suwet’en in early February.